GentlemanRider/FreeCAD-Flat-Icons/Workflow/CreateIconSet.md

     ./Resources/icons/ImportNamedConstraints.svg
     ./Resources/icons/RemoveProperty.svg

-Create all the required pages in Inkscape (see Inkscape guide TBD).
+Create all the required pages in Inkscape.
 The page labels must match the original file names:

 <img src="https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/Images/WorkflowInkscapePages.png" alt="drawing" style="width:800px;"/>

+It is possible to create the master file pages automatically using this [Jupyter Notebook](https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/MoreFlat/IconListScanner.ipynb) It is still raw, I am planning to clean it and migrate it to a standalone python script.

 ### Standard icons